Health Practitioner Regulation National Law and Other Legislation Amendment Bill 2018

 That the amendment be agreed to

-Vote on the LNP amendment moved by Ms Bates to adopt a Western Australia-style model exempting treating practitioners from mandatory reporting except for sexual misconduct.
-The amendment was defeated 42-48, with ALP and Greens voting against.
+Vote on the LNP amendment moved by Ms Bates to adopt a Western Australia-style model exempting treating practitioners from mandatory reporting for impairment, intoxication and substandard practice, retaining mandatory reporting only for sexual misconduct.
+The amendment was defeated 42-48.

 The motion was defeated.